 The Enthusiasms of Charles Harrington Elster will be a collection of my writings on language, literature, and life over the past 30 years.
 It will include essays, speeches, reviews, radio commentary, letters, and prose poetry and verse in short, a portrait of the language maven ab ovo usque ad mala (Latin, "from the eggs to the apples"; colloquially, "from soup to nuts").

 Enthusiasms will be published in two volumes, both as an ebook and as a print-on-demand book.
 The first volume will focus on literature and life; the second will focus on language.

 And I'm thrilled to report that the multitalented San Diego graphic artist and painter Julie Warren has designed my book covers, which feature her original artwork.
 There's a link to her website (www.juliewarren.net) under Quick Links in the sidebar on the right.

-Now that I've finished the book for HMH I will return to editing volume one, with the hope that I can publish it by late 2017 or early 2018.
+Now that I've finished the book for HMH I will return to editing volume one, with the hope that I can publish it by the summer of 2018.
 I will provide an update here when publication is imminent.

 I welcome your thoughts and questions on this communal page.
 To email me, click on WRITE TO CHARLIE near the bottom of the sidebar on the right.
 Please email me if your question or message is longer than 200 words because space on this page is limited.

 Click and type in a question or comment